junglok/tem-docs/docs/transfer/globus.md

 ## **Make Local Folders Accessible for Transfer**

-By default, only a limited part of your filesystem (typically your home directory) is accessible to Globus.
-To upload/download to other paths (e.g., HDD/SSD external drives), you must explicitly allow them.
+By default, Globus can only access a limited part of your filesystem (typically your home directory).
+To upload or download to other paths (e.g., external drives), you must explicitly allow them.

 > **Security tip:** Only expose folders that actually need to be accessed via Globus.